HyphalDAO/nft-market/README.md

 Note that if a curator is specified, the curator decides when to start the auction.
 Additionally, the curator is able to cancel an auction before it begins.

-### Curators
-In a metaverse of millions of NFTs, the act of curation is critical.
-Curators create and facilitate context and community which augment the value of NFTs that they select.
-The act of curation creates value for the NFT by contextualizing it and signalling its importance to a particular community.
-The act of curation is extremely valuable, and is directly recognized by the Auction House system.
-A curator who successfully auctions off an NFT for an owner can earn a share in the sale.

-We have defined a *curator* role in the auction house.
-A curator can:
-- Approve and deny proposals for an NFT to be listed with them.
-- Earn a fee for their curation
-- Cancel an auction prior to bidding being commenced

-Creators and collectors can submit a proposal to list their NFTs with a curator onchain, which the curator must accept (or optionally reject).
-This creates an onchain record of a curators activity and value creation.

-Creators and collectors always have the option to run an auction themselves for free.

 ### Create Auction
 At any time, the holder of a token can create an auction.
 When an auction is created,